KrishanSurela/SQL/README.md

 LIKE 'P_am__';
 ```

--   Multiple Values: We can use the LIKE operator with multiple string patterns using the OR operator.
+-   Multiple Values-> We can use the LIKE operator with multiple string patterns using the OR operator.
 For example, to return all customers that start with ‘a’ or start with ‘b’

 ```sql
 SELECT * FROM Customers